 - We also did a lot of exploration with magnets from time-to-time!
 There are lots of neat hands-on activities kids can do as they explore how magnets work.
 We did a magnetism unit last year, but this unit is probably better for slightly older kids (though younger kids will enjoy all the hands-on activities!)

 We did units on the Human Body at this age too.
 We did a unit on the Five Senses.
-We had a lot of fun with these hands-on activities for the 5 Senses.
+There are a lot of hands-on activities you can do in this unit!!
+You can find out more about our packet here: Five Senses Unit

 Another unit we did early on was the Skeletal System.
 We started first with fun, hands-on activities and the kids learned many of the names of the bones.
 Note: we came back to this again & again through the years!
 (Then in later years, we went on to talk about the Digestive System, Circulatory System and things like that.)
 My kids really loved doing the hands-on activities you see down below. 🙂